 Step 8: Buy or hire dance equipment for your own space

 Designing your dance studio space is one of the most exciting parts of the process.
 Ensure the studio has proper flooring, such as sprung floors, to prevent injuries.
-Install mirrors, ballet barres, and a high-quality sound system.
+Install mirrors (read more about gym mirror ideas), ballet barres, and a high-quality sound system.
 Create a welcoming reception area and comfortable waiting spaces for parents or guardians of younger students.

 Step 9: Develop a profitable studio with low start up costs